kevinlacotaco/grunt-todos/README.md

 Verbose mode will cause the plugin to report on every file, regardless if there are actual lines to report or not.
 If set to false, only files with todos will be mentioned.

+#### options.reporter

+Type: `String|Object`
+Default value: `'default'`

+Specify a reporter to use.
+A string value will be resolved first to one of the bundled reporter, otherwise passedto `require()`.

+Bundled reporters:

+- `default` - classic console reporter.
+- `markdown` - simple markdown format.
+- `path` - console reporter that print full file-paths.

+See below for the 'Custom reporter' section on how to create a custom reporter.

 ### Usage Examples

 #### Default Options